 4. Addressing Specific Learner Needs:

-Microlearning is not just breaking an 8-hour training module into small nuggets to be consumed by learners at their own pace; in fact, each micro bite is designed to address a specific problem, or a definite learner need.
-Each nugget is kept as crisp as possible while ensuring that it adequately covers a specific learning objective and is easily available to the learners just-in-time.
+Microlearning is not just breaking an 8-hour training module into small nuggets to be consumed by learners at their own pace.
+Each micro bite is designed to address a specific problem or a definite learner need.
+Each nugget is kept as crisp as possible while ensuring that it adequately covers a specific learning objective and is easily available to the learners just in time.
 Besides, the microlearning experience is action-oriented, enabling the learners to practice what they are learning in rich media formats.

 5. Empowering Learners:

 Microlearning empowers learners in the following ways:

 - Flexibility: Learners have the flexibility to learn at their own pace on the device of their choice, be it a smartphone or a Besides, they don’t have to log on to their learning management system to access the nugget